Undergraduate Academic Policy Statement

 Individuals are responsible for their actions regardless of their mental or physical state as it may be affected by mind-altering chemicals such as alcohol and other drugs.

 Student organizations may develop more stringent regulations regarding alcohol use.

-The sale of alcoholic beverages to individuals of legal age will be permitted in licensed areas by licensed on-campus distributors.
+The sale of alcoholic beverages to individuals of legal age will be permitted in licensed areas by licensed on-campus retailers.

-The sale or service of alcoholic beverages to individuals of legal age will be permitted at other select campus locations for catered functions by properly authorized distributors.
+The sale or service of alcoholic beverages to individuals of legal age will be permitted at other select campus locations for catered functions by properly authorized retailers.